NOx: Regulation and emission control technologies

 Selective catalytic reduction (SCR) and selective non-catalytic reduction (SNCR) reduce post combustion by reacting the exhaust with urea or ammonia to produce nitrogen and water.
 SCR is now being used in ships, diesel trucks and in some diesel cars.
 The use of exhaust gas recirculation and catalytic converters in motor vehicle engines have significantly reduced vehicular emissions. was the main focus of the Volkswagen emissions violations.

 Other technologies such as flameless oxidation (FLOX) and staged combustion significantly reduce thermal in industrial processes.
 Bowin low technology is a hybrid of staged-premixed-radiant combustion technology with major surface combustion preceded by minor radiant combustion.
 In the Bowin burner, air and fuel gas are premixed at a ratio greater than or equal to the stoichiometric combustion requirement.
 Water Injection technology, whereby water is introduced into the combustion chamber, is also becoming an important means of reduction through increased efficiency in the overall combustion process.
 Alternatively, the water (e.g. 10 to 50%) is emulsified into the fuel oil before the injection and combustion.
 This emulsification can either be made in-line (unstabilized) just before the injection or as a drop-in fuel with chemical additives for long-term emulsion stability (stabilized).
-Excessive water addition facilitates hot corrosion, which is the primary reason why dry low- technologies are favored today besides the requirement of a more complex system.
+Excessive water addition facilitates hot corrosion, which is the primary reason why dry low- technologies are favored today despite their greater complexity.